 Have you given it your all to break free from drugs or alcohol only to have your addiction strike again?
 Statistics show that 40 to 60 percent of drug addicts relapse.
+So how do you stage a comeback after relapse?

 This fact may be discouraging, but I urge you to look at it this way; you’re not alone in your struggle and relapse doesn’t mean utter defeat.
 After all, there know plenty of recovering addicts who enjoy happy, successful, substance-free lives.
 A relapse is a setback and by no means the death of your recovery.
 However, this is not an excuse; a relapse can have serious consequences and it could be your last for the worst reason possible.
 So please stand up, dust yourself off, learn from it and push back into recovery.
 Here are 5 steps to a comeback after relapse.